TarunRaveesh/amFOSS-tasks/Task-10/README.md

 ## Task 10 - CS50

-This cousrse is a real treat; wonderful knowledge at zero price, it was a bit tough and time consuming though...
+This cousrse was a real treat; wonderful knowledge at zero price, it was a bit tough and time consuming though...

-I have completed 4 psets; the work is stored in the respective subfolders along with a check50 result screenshot :)
+I completed 4 psets; the work is stored in the respective subfolders along with a check50 result screenshot :)